 Cat Anxiety Signs: How To Tell Anxiety From Overstimulation

 If you’ve ever seen your cat go from playful to suddenly nipping or hiding under the couch, you might wonder what’s really going on.
 As Thompson, I know a thing or two about cat moods!
 Feline anxiety and overstimulation can look a lot alike, and it can be tricky—even for an observant human—to tell the difference.
 Knowing how to spot each helps you better support your feline friend (or, you know, me).
+Knowing the difference also helps you choose the right kind of support—because what calms an anxious cat can sometimes make an overstimulated cat feel worse.

 Understanding Cat Anxiety vs. Overstimulation